About the Meeting

 Workshop Registration

-The subsided price covers the cost of all workshops.
+The price is for all four workshops.

 For each workshop, we can only accommodate 200 participants.
-To register, please use the form below or our registration platform before June 15, 2024.
+To register, please use the form below or our registration platform before July 1, 2025.

 Refund Policy